-All lobstering tours last 80-90 minutes and additional departure times may be offered on our other boats.
-Cruises can fill up so we highly recommend making reservations in advance.
+All lobstering tours last 80-90 minutes and cruises can fill up so we highly recommend making reservations in advance.
 Spring and fall schedules may vary according to demand so please call ahead for availability.
 We do our best to provide a safe boating experience, so we reserve the right to cancel in cases of severe weather.

 Portland Headlight Lobstering Cruise

-The Portland Headlight cruise brings us right up to the most scenic points in Casco Bay.
+The Portland Headlight Lobstering cruise brings us right up to the most scenic points in Casco Bay.
 Our traps are set next to the granite walls of Fort Gorges and Fort Scammel, both Civil War fortifications.
 We’ll also haul a trap right off Maine’s most famous lighthouse, Portland Headlight.
-In addition we’ll see six other lighthouses, surely a lighthouse lovers dream!
+In addition, we’ll see six other lighthouses, surely a lighthouse lovers dream!

 Seal Watch Lobstering Cruise

-The Seal Watch cruise combines wonderful views of lighthouses, forts and islands with a stop to haul traps at Seal Rocks (Halfway Rock).
+The Seal Watch Lobstering cruise combines wonderful views of lighthouses, forts, and islands with a stop to haul traps at Seal Rocks (Halfway Rock).
 This solitary island is home to a colony of adorable harbor seals which can be seen basking in the sun or frolicking in the water nearby.
-During the summer months our sighting rate is better than 90 % so have your cameras ready!
+During the summer months, our sighting rate is better than 90 % so have your cameras ready!

 White Head Passage Lobstering Cruise